ta-web-mad/lab-mongoose-movies/README.md

 ### Steps we will follow in this iteration:

-1. Locate the `/celebrities/new` GET route in `routes/celebrities.js`:
+1. Create the `/celebrities/new` GET route in `routes/celebrities.js`:
 2. In that route's callback:

 - Render the `celebrities/new` view.